prathers/eepcollect/Documentation/ExtPagecollector/Introduction/Credits/Index.rst

 Thanks to:

-community of TYPO3,vikingeskibsmuseet for this extension,Christian
-Schmidt, APV GmbH, for his challenge,Kantonales Gymnasium Menzingen, for extended challenge,and all, who tryed to help this tool to be a better one.
+The TYPO3 community, Viking Ship Museum in Roskilde for this extension, Christian Schmidt, APV GmbH, for his challenges, Kantonales Gymnasium Menzingen, for extended challenge, and all, who tried to help getting this tool to be a better one.